b4dger/documentation/source/getting_started.rst

 Getting Started Guide
 =====================

-This guide is designed to help understand how to get up and running on the ObjectRocket system quickly and easily.
-There are just a few steps that need to be completed to be up and running with a brand new instance.
-This guide assumes using the ObjectRocket web interface.
+This guide is designed to help understand how to get you up and running on the ObjectRocket system quickly and easily.
+There are just a few steps to be completed and you will be up and running with a brand new instance.
+This guide assumes you are using the ObjectRocket web interface.

-There are just a few steps to getting up and running:
+Here are the steps to getting up and running:

 1. Create an ObjectRocket account, instance, and enter billing info.
 2. Create a database
-3. Add a ACL
+3. Add an ACL

 Create an ObjectRocket account
 ----------------